segmentio/segment-docs/src/connections/destinations/catalog/onesignal-new/index.md

 ## OneSignal Destination FAQ
 ### Managing Segment’s Reserved and Custom Traits

 * Segment sends user traits to OneSignal as Data Tags.
 The number of data tags OneSignal allows depends on your OneSignal pricing plan.
-Tags over the entitled number will be dropped.
+OneSignal drops the data tags that go over your set number. .

 * OneSignal always updates the `firstName` and the `lastName` properties for matching users.
 All other traits are added/updated on a firstcome basis. `firstName` and `lastName` tags are stored as `first_name` and `last_name`.